chaos-mesh/chaos-tproxy/README.md

 update-alternatives --set iptables /usr/sbin/iptables-legacy
 ```

-### Install rs-tproxy
+### Install chaos-tproxy

-Download rs-tproxy in release.
+Download chaos-tproxy in release.

 ### Tips for ubuntu user:
 The DNS will be broken if you are using the dnsmasq server on 127.0.0.1:53.
-Please change the default dns server to 8.8.8.8 or other global dns server by editting `/etc/resolv.conf` before using `rs-tproxy`.
+Please change the default dns server to 8.8.8.8 or other global dns server by editting `/etc/resolv.conf` before using `chaos-tproxy`.

 ## Quick start